-Motorhome Tips for Beginners – Essential Know How for Motorhome Life
+Motorhoming Tips for Beginners: Essential Know How for Motorhome Life

 This post may contain affiliate links, from which we earn an income.

-This guide includes tips for new motorhome owners, practical motorhome advice and easy guides, top travel tips from years in a van and free downloadable checklists to get you motorhoming like a pro!
+We’re sharing our top tips about motorhoming for beginners so you can learn how to motorhome with confidence.
+This comprehensive guide includes information for new motorhome owners, practical motorhome advice and easy guides, top motorhoming travel tips and free downloadable checklists to get you motorhoming like a pro!

-motorhome tips for beginners
+motorhoming tips for beginners

-Essential Tips for Buying a Motorhome
+Buying a Motorhome

-Finding the Right Van
+Finding the Right Motorhome

 How to Buy a Motorhome Safely

-If you’re buying a second hand motorhome or camper van from eBay (a good place to look for used vans) or any other online marketplace, be sure that you understand how scams work before parting with any cash.
-We have safely bought (and sold) four motorhomes via eBay and it’s a great place to search, just be aware that not every advert on this type of platform will be legitimate.
+If you’re buying a second-hand motorhome or camper from eBay (a good place to look for used vans) or any other online marketplace, be sure that you understand how scams work before parting with any cash.

-Top tip – Never, ever pay for a motorhome or place a deposit until you have viewed and are 100% happy, whether that’s from a dealer or private seller.
+TOP TIP: Never, ever pay for a motorhome or place a deposit until you have viewed and are 100% happy, whether that’s from a dealer or private seller.
 It sounds obvious, but people get caught out all the time.

 Habitation & Damp Checks